10 Best Snow Blowers for Wet & Heavy Snow – Reviews 2023

 The Husqvarna ST224P Gas Snow Blower features a 208cc engine that can deliver 9.6 ft/lbs. of torque to help remove wet and heavy snow.
 It cuts a 24-inch path using a 12-inch steel auger, and it features a remote chute rotator to point the snow where you need it.
 It’s self-propelled and features power-assisted turning, so it’s easy to maneuver over your sidewalks and driveway.
 It also has heated handles and LED headlights for maximum convenience, and an electric start mechanism reduces the need for string-pulling.

 The Husqvarna ST224P Gas Snow Blower is an impressive machine, but it can be hard to start at times, even with the electric start, which needs to be connected to a house outlet.
 Our heated handles also stopped working after a few storms.

 5. Snow Joe iON8024-XR Two Stage Snow Blower

 The Snow Joe iON8024-XR Two Stage Snow Blower is the second battery-powered snow blower on this list.
-It uses two 5-amp batteries to create 40-volts of power that cat cut a 24-inch cutting path with a 13-inch intake.
-It has four speed settings that self-propel the machine at the optimal speed and an LED indicator that lets you know what settings you are using.
+It uses two 5-amp batteries to create 40 volts of power that cat cut a 24-inch cutting path with a 13-inch intake.
+It has four speed settings that self-propel the machine at the optimal speed and an LED indicator that lets you know which settings you are using.
 The brushless motor reduces friction, allowing the machine to run longer and produce more torque to throw the snow further.
 It comes with two batteries and a charger, and it also comes with a protective cover that you can use when storing it for the summer.

 The downside to the Snow Joe iON8024-XR is that the battery charger is very slow and takes several hours to get the batteries ready.
 The button to rotate the chute also gets cold and is hard to press.
 We were worried that it would crack.